Ice-Cream-Team/VanillaBot/README.md

 $ npm start -- --token <token>
 ```

-**To exit your hosting** of the bot press: 'Control' + 'C' in your terminal session while running the bot
+**To exit your hosting** of the bot press: 'Control' + 'C' in your terminal session while running the bot, or use the command !vb kill in your discord session